 Department of New Media

-This department opens up new horizons in cinema, media representation and the performing arts by addressing diverse acts of expression using media concepts and technologies.
-Our aspiration is to foster creative talent capable of artistic expression in diverse fields while approaching educational research from multiple angles to address social issues not tackled by conventional art and pioneer forms of presentation utilizing new technologies.
+By striving repeatedly to address diverse acts of expression within media concepts and thechnologies, in the Department of New Media we are opening up new horizons in the creation of images in arenas such as filmic expression, media representation, and the performing arts.
+Our aspiration is to foster creative talent capable of expression in different fields, while approaching educational research from multiple angles to address social and contenporary issues not tackled by conventional art, and offering forms of display and presentation that utilize new technologies.

 International and Domestic Collaborations

-- •Field engineers with the ability to enhance artistic expression
+- • Field engineers able to enhance artistic expression.

-- •Archivists and researchers capable of pioneering new research domains and methodologies drawing on social and natural sciences, in addition to various fields of art, irrespective of tradition
+- • Archivists and researchers capable of creating new research domains and methodologies uniting the humanities, social science, and science and engineering, etc., in addition to various fields of art, irrespective of tradition.

-- Curators who can evaluate and manage cultural resources, utilizing duplication technology from both historical and contemporary viewpoints
+- • Social concept artists who can evaluate and manage cultural resources, utilizing duplication technology from both historical and contemporary viewpoints.